mikeireland/chronostar/scripts/utils/README.md

 - `banyan_component_overlaps.py`: Compute overlaps between Banyan components and stars
 - `best_radial_velocity.py`: If a data table contains radial velocities from different sources, this script will find values with smallest uncertainties.
 Merges lithium information into one column.

+#### Data management
+- `best_component_membership.py`: Add columns to the table that already has membership info: here, add a column with the most likely component, add its age etc.